Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 An enema wash is when a bidet seat’s nozzle releases a thin but strong water stream straight into your rear.
 It is meant to alleviate the discomfort associated with constipation.

-This features is also not available in many bidet seats.
+This feature is also not available in many bidet seats.
 One decent bidet seat that comes with it is the Bio Bidet BB 2000.

 11. Remote control